 - Redondo Beach was described “The Gem Of The Continent” in the Los Angeles Daily Herald in 1887.
 Aww, that’s sweet.

 Chill vibes.
-Anyway, all you really need to know is that there’s a sweet pier, some docks, and a bunch of great places to drink craft beer.
+Anyway, all you really need to know is that there’s a sweet pier, some docks, and a bunch of the best places to drink craft beer in Los Angeles.

 The Redondo Beach Brewing Company

-Our favorite Los Angeles area (and nearby) craft beers at the Redondo Beach Brewing Company were:
+Our favorite Los Angeles craft beers at the Redondo Beach Brewing Company were:

 - Anderson Valley Bourbon Barrel Pumpkin Ale from Boonville, CA

 - Belching Beaver Peanut Butter Milk Stout from Vista, CA